SWAT+ Simulation

 The following sections demonstrate different approaches, including modifying input parameters, running a single simulation, and performing batch processing.

-A Trial Simulation
+Trial Simulation

 This simple example runs a SWAT+